fjruizruano/ngs-protocols/README.md

 * subsampler.py: Sumsample sequences from FASTA and FASTQ files.
 * trinity_extract_longest.py: Extract the longest contig for each gene in a Trinity assembly.
 * trinotate_auto.py: Run Trinotate.
+* unshuffle.py: Unshuffle a list of FASTQ files in _1.fastq and _2.fastq.